Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Design and implementation (SQ3)

 Bavaresco et al. \cite{Bavaresco2020-md} define three focused research question concerning self-learning, personalization and \textit{generative-based} methods in conversational agents which they address through a narrative approach commenting examples of their primary studies data-set.
 These examples are described emphasizing the data sources of contextual knowledge and the mechanisms used for context integration.
-Some examples include user personalization features and user's past interactions with the agent for knowledge base adaptation to domain-specific queries \cite{Subramaniam2018-ad}, user historic feedback regarding the agents' responses to re-train the generative models \cite{Xue2018-ky}, and user historical data (e.g., user's purchase in an e-commerce website) from the software system in which the agent is integrated or from third-party services for recommendations \cite{Sapna2019-ca}.
+Some examples include user personalization features or \textit{user preferences} and user's past interactions with the agent for \ed{\textit{adaptive knowledge bases}} to domain-specific queries \cite{Subramaniam2018-ad}, \ed{\textit{user feedback}} regarding the users' \ed{\textit{runtime feedback} and} the agents' responses to re-train the generative models \cite{Xue2018-ky}, and \ed{\textit{user historical data}} (e.g., user's purchase in an e-commerce website) from the software system in which the agent is integrated or from third-party services for \ed{\textit{recommender} tasks} \cite{Sapna2019-ca}.
 Kocaballi et al. \cite{Kocaballi2019-my} present an exhaustive enumeration of examples related to a list of personalized contents and context-adaptation purposes or goals.
-For the former, some examples include progress towards the goals set and communication style adaptation, as well as the use of reminders, warnings and alerts sent by the agent to this end \cite{Sillice2018-mf}, and multimedia adaptation like customized activity graphs based on user activities as well as monitoring questions on these activities \cite{Kocielnik2018-tr}.
-For the latter, some examples include improving user engagement, delivering adaptive training \cite{Hudlicka2013} and support self-reflection activities like analysis on self-reported symptoms of depression \cite{Inkster2018-ss}.
+For the former, some examples include progress towards the goals set and communication style adaptation, as well as customized \textit{responses} through \textit{content/style adaptation} like personalized reminders, warnings and alerts sent by the agent to this end \cite{Sillice2018-mf}, and multimedia adaptation like customized activity graphs based on user activities as well as monitoring questions on these activities \cite{Kocielnik2018-tr}.
+For the latter, some examples include improving \ed{\text{user engagement}} and delivering \ed{\textit{adaptive training} for mental health activities} \cite{Hudlicka2013}, \ed{\textit{adaptive support}} tasks like analysis on self-reported symptoms of depression \cite{Inkster2018-ss}, improve \textit{dialogue quality} for a better user experience \cite{Inkster2018-ss}, and provide \textit{timely feedback} through consultant monitoring \cite{Harper2008-nm}.